Preschool Development Grant Birth Through Five Initiatives

 VISION: Washington State is a place where each child starts life with a solid foundation for success based on strong families, culturally relevant early learning practices, services, and supports that lead to racial equity and the well-being of all children and families.

-The Department of Children, Youth, and Families (DCYF) was awarded a federal Preschool Development Grant Birth Through Five (PDG B-5) from the Department of Health and Human Services, Administration for Children and Families, and the Department of Education.
-In 2018, DCYF was awarded an initial grant of $5,270,656, and then in 2019, was awarded a renewal grant for $33,527,307 to carry out approved activities over the next three years.
+The Department of Children, Youth, and Families (DCYF) has been the recipients of multiple federal Preschool Development Grant Birth Through Five (PDG B-5) awards from the Department of Health and Human Services, Administration for Children and Families, and the Department of Education over the course of the past 5 years.
+In 2023, DCYF was awarded a planning grant for $4,860,000, to carry out approved activities over the next year.
+Previously, in 2018 DCYF received an Initial grant for $5,270,656 and in 2019 - 2023 a Renewal grant for $33,527,307 to conduct the activities described below.

-Washington’s vision for early learning requires the active collaboration of state-level, regional, and community partners across all programs, services, and supports that contribute to the physical, cognitive, and social-emotional development of Washington’s children.
+Washington’s vision for an integrated, equitable, and responsive early childhood system requires the active collaboration of state-level, regional, and community partners across all programs, services, and supports that contribute to the physical, cognitive, and social-emotional development of Washington’s children.
 Reflecting that collaborative approach, both a statewide Early Learning Coordination Plan and the needs assessment that serves as its foundation were developed in partnership with many organizations, tribal governments, agencies, and individuals (parents, caregivers, providers, and others) across the state.

 Our state has made great strides toward improving early learning outcomes, but achieving our bold goals requires DCYF and partners to center solutions on the system that continues to underserve and marginalize Black, Indigenous, and People of Color.
 One of the biggest challenges we face is that DCYF and our partners are part of the system that creates and perpetuates the racial inequities and other disparities we see in key success indicators, such as our kindergarten readiness rate.